parts of indian constitution

 • Articles 29-30: Protect the rights of minorities.

-• Article 31: (Repealed) Previously dealt with the right to property.
+• Article 31: (Repealed) Previously dealt with the property right.

 • Article 32: Provides the right to constitutional remedies.